Melanee-Melanee/Melanee-Melanee/README.md

-💎 I am Melanee, a highly motivated person in interdisciplinary fields between computer and natural science areas.
+💎 I am Melanee, a highly motivated professional in interdisciplinary fields between computer and natural science areas.

 💎 I am skilled in data science tools like python programming language and its critical packages e.g Pandas, Numpy and also an expert in machine learning (ML) algorithms and structured query language (SQL) .